pachun/Courier/README.md

 --
 ###JSON Resources
-If you know your endpoint, set the base url on courier's instance, and the resource path on the model:
+Set the base url on courier's instance, and the resource path on the model:

 ```ruby
 class Team < Courier::Base